 It’s a well-known fact that Korean skincare is, simply put, on a whole other level than anything else.
 The entire approach is different from what we’re used to stateside.
 “Korean skincare is different from American skincare not only in terms of trendy packaging and innovative formulations but also in the approach to thinking about skincare itself.
 It’s a daily way of life,” explains New York City board-certified dermatologist Dr. Y. Claire Chang.
 “K-beauty emphasizes hydration, nurturing your skin, and preventing damage rather than treating damage that has already occurred,” she adds, noting that that’s why hydrating, soothing ingredients are so popular in these formulas.

-Ahead, the best Korean face masks out there.
+Ahead, the best K-beauty face masks out there.

 You’d be hard-pressed to find ANY brand, Korean or not, that consistently launches products that sell out at the rapid rate that Glow Recipe does.
 Their newbies sell out, quite literally, within hours; this is one of the OGs, well-worth all of the hype.
-The overnight treatment works while you snooze, loaded with hydrating watermelon extract and hyaluronic acid, as well as an AHA blend.
+The overnight treatment works while you snooze, loaded with hydrating watermelon extract and hyaluronic acid, as well as an AHA blend for gentle exfoliation.
 The result?
 Smoother, plumper, bouncier skin.

 Best Drugstore: Missha Airy Fit Sheet Mask

 Prefer to shop for skincare at the drugstore?
 Don’t miss this wallet-friendly pick, made of, wait for it, rice paper.
-As compared to many other sheet masks, it’s super thin and extremely lightweight adhering perfectly and feeling virtually undetectable on the skin.
+As compared to many other sheet masks, it’s super thin and extremely lightweight, adheres well, and feels virtually undetectable on the skin.
 It also comes in three variants, so there are choices for whatever your skin needs.

 Best Brightening: Mediheal Vita Lightbeam Essential Mask Ex

 “I love the Mediheal line of sheet masks, which stay moist for a long time and stick well to the skin’s surface,” says Chang.
-This one, in particular, is one of her favorites, a cellulose mask that contains vitamin C and salix alba bark extract to brighten and nourish the skin, she says.
+This one, in particular, is one of her favorites, a cellulose mask that contains vitamin C and salix alba (white willow bark) extract to brighten and nourish the skin, she says.

 Best for Acne-Prone Skin: Mediheal Tea Tree Essential Healing Solution Mask Sheet